-Posted on behalf of Christine Duval, Marketing Manager at Summit Healthcare
+Posted on behalf of Christine Duval, Marketing Director at Summit Healthcare

 According to a study by the Ponemon Institute, the average downtime costs $7,900 per minute but, besides revenue loss and hefty fines for HIPAA noncompliance, the devastating costs of a downtime are not always obvious… everything could be at risk.